Hortus/PlantMovement/README.md

 1) fieldmap_readme.xls contains the field layout at panel 5 in planting date 2 (the sample video provided)
 2) The plotfinder script and associated files are in the plotfinder directory.
-3) Open plotfinder_published.m in MATLAB and set the current folder to "plotfinder".  plotfinder_published.m will require the following files in the current directory to execute:
+3) Download the Plotfinder repository.
+Open plotfinder_published.m in MATLAB and set the current folder to the downloaded Plotfinder repository.  plotfinder_published.m will require the following files in the current directory to execute:

 	frame1.tiff;
 	redmask.m (red square masking function);